 Arese holds an MSc in Economic Development from University College London (UCL) and a BSc in Business and Management from Aston Business School, Birmingham.
 She is also an alumna of the of the Lagos Business School, INSEAD Abu Dhabi and The London Business School executive education programs.

-She serves as an independent director on the boards of House of Tara, the Nigerian Higher Education Foundation, and Partnership Investment Plc (where she is the head of Wealth Management).
+She serves as an independent director on the boards of House of Tara, and the Nigerian Higher Education Foundation.
 She is also an associate member of Women in Management Business and Public service (WIMBIZ) and has served on the planning committee since 2015.